U.S. nuclear regulator approves fuel for next-generation reactors

 Centrus said HALEU offers advantages for both existing and next-generation reactors, including “greater power density, improved reactor performance, fewer refueling outages, improved proliferation resistance, and smaller volumes of waste.”

 The fuel will be allowed to be enriched to 5% to 20% uranium-235.
-That is less than the enrichment level of about 90% used in a nuclear weapon.
-But it is far higher than fuel used in conventional nuclear reactors, which is about 3% to 5% enriched.
+That is less than the enrichment level of about 90% used in a nuclear weapon, but is far higher than fuel used in conventional nuclear reactors, which is about 3% to 5% enriched.

-Nonproliferation experts said they were concerned about the signal the approval sends to other countries especially since Washington is trying to stop Iran from enriching 20% uranium.
+Nonproliferation experts voiced concern about the signal the approval sends to other countries, especially because Washington is trying to stop Iran from enriching 20% uranium.

 “I am concerned about the potential development of advanced reactors and fuel cycles that will require large quantities of HALEU without a full evaluation of the consequences for proliferation and nuclear terrorism,” said Edwin Lyman, director of nuclear power safety at the Union of Concerned Scientists.